Get

 While some places may accept USD, using the local currency, GTQ, is still better for the best value and acceptance.

-Can I use my bank card in Guatemala?
+Can I use my debit card in Guatemala?

-- Ensure your card supports ‘swipe and sign’ payments, which is more common than ‘chip and pin.’
+- Ensure your card allows ‘swipe and sign’ – more common than chip and pin.
+Always check for foreign transaction charges and notify your bank before travelling.

 - Carry cash as a backup, especially in rural areas, and stay cautious to avoid fraud.